anyafries/fluxnet_bench/README.md

-# FLUXNET benchmark
+# FLUXNET Benchmark for Domain Generalization

-The FLUXNET benchmark is a framework for evaluating machine learning models on FLUXNET ecosystem data.
-It standardises preprocessing and provides common experimental setups (random split per site, temporal holdout, leave-one-site-out) to ensure fair comparison.
-The benchmark is designed to test how well models generalize in predicting GPP across sites and time.
+The FLUXNET benchmark is a framework for evaluating machine learning models under distribution shift using FLUXNET ecosystem flux data.
+It provides standardized data preprocessing, train/test splits, and evaluation metrics to enable fair comparison of domain generalization methods.

+The benchmark tests model performance on predicting **GPP (Gross Primary Productivity), ET (Evapotranspiration), and NEE (Net Ecosystem Exchange)** across different temporal and spatial splits.

 Information about the FLUXNET data: https://pad.gwdg.de/s/yuCtk9fj5